Skylake-dev/Notes/Computer Security/Computer Security.md

 IMPORTANT NOTE:
 attacker != hacker
-an hacker is just someone with advanced understanding of computers and networks while an attakcer seeks to do damage and it's not necessarily knowledgable (see "cybercrime as a service" in DFC course)
+an hacker is just someone with advanced understanding of computers and networks while an attakcer seeks to do damage and it's not necessarily knowledgeable (see "cybercrime as a service" in DFC course)

 - Risks: Evaluation of the probability of something bad happening to our assets and the damage that it would cause.